vlopezj/coq-course/README.md

 *Disclaimer:*
 - *This course is not guaranteed to take place.
 Times, contents and evaluation form are provisional and subject to change.*
 - *This course is planned as a self-reading course.
-As such, each person is individually responsible for fulfiling the goals set by the examiner.
+As such, each person is individually responsible for fulfilling the goals set by the examiner.
 No assistance is provided beyond what other participants are willing and able to give.*

 ## Dates